Career Trends for 2009

 As a result, people will seek low-cost balms.
 And bosses -- indeed all employees -- should redouble efforts to reduce workplace stress.

-The entertainment industry will be relatively robust.
+Career implications: The entertainment industry will be relatively robust.
 Yes, as in the Great Depression, the film industry will flourish, but so will the TV and video-game industries, as well as companies that facilitate low-cost hobbies.
 Examples of careers that might capitalize on the latter: marketer of community theater or developer of a Web site that sells knitting supplies.

 Anxiety around the health-care system will boost new careers, such as: